What to Pack for a Self-Catering Caravan Holiday

 - Folding table

-- Portable or disposable BBQ with utensils, charcoal etc.
+- Portable or disposable BBQ with utensils, charcoal, and other essentials.

 - Windbreaks for tiny ones and the furry family members